DaJoker29/worldbuilding-project-omd/One Shot/Session 1.md

 Shadric is teleported here with one of his targets.
 He begins rebuilding his order once more.

 **Jack Firejumper (Fireslayer)**
 Leader of a crew with the same hand tattoo.
 Always has a plan.
-Jack
+Use to be petty thieves.
+Make sure people have enough.
+Merry Men-complex.

-Jen (super hot, cold, don't take shit from no one)
-Ven (short cropped, dirty brown, and Von.
+Jack (nondescript, dirty brown blonde hair, not super tall, brings a presence, center of attention) Jen (super hot, cold towards people, don't take shit from no one) Ven (short cropped, dirty brown, hot-headed)
+Von (shy guy)